-The postal and domestic logistics business consists primarily of the postal business, sale of stamps, issuance of items such as New year's postcards, domestic logistics business, and other businesses.
+The postal and domestic logistics business consists primarily of the postal business, sale of stamps, issuance of items such as New Year's postcards, domestic logistics business, and other businesses.
 The domestic logistics business also includes the general logistics business.
-The domestic logistics business involves not only the general motor truck transportation business, consigned freight forwarding business, and incidental operations related to domestic cargo but also operations equivalent to parcel and mail delivery operations (Yu-Pack, Yu-Mail).
+The domestic logistics business involves not only the general motor truck transportation business, consigned freight

-Performance obligations underlying revenue from mail and parcels in the postal operations, etc. are satisfied over time from undertaking of the item to the completion of delivery.
+Performance obligations underlying revenue from mail and parcels in the postal operations, etc. are satisfied over time from the undertaking of the item to the completion of delivery.
 Therefore, revenue is recognized by measuring progress toward complete satisfaction of a performance obligation.